The Medium Is Not the Message: Deconfounding Document Embeddings via Linear Concept Erasure: Primary Results

 \section{Primary Results}

 We first discuss the results on the category-level datasets, then turn to the event-level.
-In brief, erasure improves embeddings across the board---over all models, metrics, and datasets we study.
+In brief, erasure improves embeddings across the board---over all models, metrics, and datasets (when performance is not already saturated).
+A summary of results for a single model is in Fig.~\ref{fig:e5-large}.